 - Midpoint Theorem

 Apart from these theorems, the lessons that have the most important theorems are circles and triangles.
 Some important triangles and circles theorems for 10th standard are given below.

 There are various theorems related to the circle.
 The circle theorems are important for both class 9 and 10 students.
 A few important theorems are:

-- Theorem 1: Two equal chords of a circle subtend equal angles at the centre of the circle.
+- Theorem 1: Equal chords of a circle subtend equal angles, at the centre of the circle.

 - Theorem 2: The perpendicular to a chord, bisects the chord if drawn from the centre of the circle.

 - Converse of Theorem 2: A straight line passing through the centre of a circle to bisect a chord, is perpendicular to the chord.

 - Theorem 3: Equal chords of a circle are equidistant (equal distance) from the centre of the circle.

 - Converse of Theorem 3: Chords of a circle, which are at equal distances from the centre, are equal in length.

 - Theorem 4: Measure of angles subtended to any point on the circumference of the circle from the same arc is equal to half of the angle subtended at the centre by the same arc.